 DOES THE WINE CONTAIN ALCOHOL?

 Yes, but you don't have to partake.
-Feel free to take the wafer and cross your arms over your chest when the wine is served, and the server will skip you.
+Take the wafer and cross your arms over your chest when the wine is served, and the server will skip you.

 DOES THE WAFER CONTAIN GLUTEN?

-Yes, but the priest will have a gluten-free wafer with him or her.
-Just look up at the priest and say that you need a gluten-free wafer.
+Yes, but the priest will have a gluten-free wafer with him or her, so just ask for one.

 IS THERE A SUGGESTED AMOUNT TO PUT IN THE OFFERING?